kalutheo/elm-ui-explorer/readme.md

 ### Main Features

-- **Deep linking :** You can easily share your views and their states by copying and pasting the url  ( You can even attach them to your JIRA tickets or Pull Request to give context to other team members )
+- **Deep linking :** You can easily share UI Explorer states by copying and pasting the url ( ex:  attach them to your JIRA tickets, Pull Request etc... )

 - **Categories :** Your UI Explorer can be divided into categories.
 Convenient if you have many views and you want to group them by family.